safeledger logo

 What is a Cafeteria License in Dubai?

-A cafeteria license in Dubai allows entrepreneurs to run small food outlets with limited menus and streamlined regulatory requirements.
+A cafeteria license in Dubai allows entrepreneurs to run small food outlets with limited menus and streamlined regulatory requirements, before this you should know, how much cost for cafeteria license in Dubai.
 The Department of Economy and Tourism (DET) issues the trade license and officially registers the business activity.

 Dubai Municipality monitors food safety, hygiene standards, and daily operational compliance for all cafeteria establishments.
 This license is suitable for businesses serving ready-to-eat foods, snacks, beverages, and light meals that do not require complex cooking processes.
 Authorities design the license framework to encourage affordable food ventures with faster approvals and lower cafeteria setup costs.